PrincetonUniversity/hpc_beginning_workshop/07_working_with_files/README.md

 One of the most frequently asked questions is how to get files to Adroit or any other cluster.
 Again, Linux/MacOS has an answer out of the box: the `scp` command.
 For Windows, clients like PuTTY and Mobaxterm or FTP clients (like [WS_FTP](https://www.ipswitch.com/secure-information-and-file-transfer/wsftp-client)–paid, sadly–or [Filezilla](https://filezilla-project.org/)) are needed.
-In both cases, make sure you're using interactive logon.
+In both cases, make sure you're using interactive mode.
 Filezilla especially can be a pain with Duo Authentication for Nobel, but we have some tips [here](https://askrc.princeton.edu/question/343/how-do-i-get-filezilla-to-work-around-duo/).

 If you're transferring a lot of files, consider